Capacity Expansion Planning with pypsa

 dtype: float64

-… we see quite a bit of storage.
+… we now see some storage.
 So how does the optimised dispatch of the system look like?

 plot_dispatch(n)